polterguy/sqlite-chinook/README.md

 is only intended for educational purposes and to play with Magic, we're pretty sure of that our usage is covered by what's considered _"fair use"_.
 If you are the copyright holder of this SQL script, and you can clarify this for us, we'd love to know.

+Some of the SQL scripts in this package have been taken from [PythonStarter](https://github.com/Olamiotan/PythonStarter).